rymaju/code-sync/README.md

 ### About

 The plugin on the client side is just adding some new buttons to DrRacket, and using an existing WebSocket implementation to communicate with a backend WebSocket server.
+You can see all the code for the server [here](https://github.com/rymaju/code-sync-server).

 Why WebSockets?
 Because its easy and allows an arbitrary number of people to join the same "Room".